oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_instance_agent_instance_agent_command_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Command execution time limit that the instance agent will honor when executing the command inside the instance.
-This timer starts when the instance agent starts the commond.
+                                            <div>The amount of time that Oracle Cloud Agent is given to run the command on the instance before timing out.
+The timer starts when Oracle Cloud Agent starts the command.
 Zero means no timeout.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">56</div>